A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Research on equations of motion and gravitational radiation up through 1957

 Equations (\ref{ein1int}) and (\ref{ein2int}), combined with the third vacuum field equation \beq R_{00} = -\frac{1}{2} \gamma_{00, aa} + \Lambda_{00} = 0, \eeq where $\Lambda_{00}$ is also non-linear in $h_{\mu \nu}$ form the basis of the EIH approximation procedure.
 They proposed an iterative solution in powers of a small parameter $\lambda$.
 This parameter is conceived as a measure of the assumed relatively slow rate of change of the metric with respect to $x^0$ as opposed to $x^a$, i.e., it is assumed that $\frac{\partial }{\partial x^0} << \frac{\partial }{\partial x^a}$.
 On the other hand the rate of change relative to a new coordinate $\tau := \lambda x^0$ (also with dimension of length) is assumed to be comparable to the rate of change with respect to $x^a$, implying that $\lambda << 1$.
 It follows from this assumption that if one were to take into account the stress-energy tensor $T_{\mu \nu}$ of matter as the source of curvature, then the components would satisfy the inequalities $\left|T_{ab}\right| \approx \lambda \left|T_{0a}\right| \approx \lambda^2 \left|T_{00}\right|$.
-In addition, we know that in this approximation $\gamma_{00}$ is comparable to the kinetic energy of particle sources, and therefore the leading contribution to $\gamma_{00}$ is of order $\lambda^2$.
-Now since the linearized Einstein equations take the form \beq \gamma_{\mu \nu, \rho \sigma} \eta^{\rho \sigma} = - 2 T_{\mu \nu}, \eeq we deduce the additional leading behaviors $\gamma_{0a} \approx \lambda^3$ and $\gamma_{ab} \approx \lambda^4$.
+In addition, as noted in \cite{Einstein:1949aa}, while $T_{00}$ is approximatelly the particle source energy density, one can ``by pure convention" take the leading contribution to $\gamma_{00}$ to be of order $\lambda^2$.\footnote{In \cite{Einstein:1938aa}, p.
+73, the observation is made that this choice follows from the argument that due to energy conservation the potential energy per unit mass "is of the same order as the square of the velocity". } Now since the linearized Einstein equations take the form \beq \gamma_{\mu \nu, \rho \sigma} \eta^{\rho \sigma} = -\frac{16 G}{c^4}T_{\mu \nu}, \eeq we deduce the additional leading behaviors $\gamma_{0a} \approx \lambda^3$ and $\gamma_{ab} \approx \lambda^4$.
 Then recognizing that only second time derivatives appear in (\ref{linein}) we are led to the following expansions to be substituted into the field equations (\ref{ein1int}), (\ref{ein2int}), and (\ref{ein3}),

 and